-Administrative expenses increased by approximately 13.0% from approximately AUD\$7.8 million for the year ended 30 June 2019 to approximately AUD\$8.9 million for the year ended 30 June 2020.
-This increase was mainly due to (i) the increase in the number of administration staff and their salaries, (ii) the increase in interest and amortisation expenses of Right-Of-Use assets other than the Group's classrooms as a result of adopted IFRS 16 Leases, (iii) the increase in depreciation of property, plant and equipment, and (iv) the acquisition of SCOTS, the financial results of which have been consolidated into the Group's upon completion of the acquisition.
+Administrative expenses increased by approximately 5.7% from approximately AUD\$8.9 million for the year ended 30 June 2020 to AUD\$9.4 million for the year ended 30 June 2021.
+This increase was mainly due to (i) the increase in rental related expenses due to a new lease entered during the Reporting Period, (ii) the increase in depreciation of property, plant and equipment, and (iii) the increase in employee share scheme expense.